luketpeterson/summum-types/README.md

 }
 ```

-You can also use `Self` as a local type alias that expands to the variant's type.
-Additionally `InnerT` serves the same purpose.
-Within a function body, `Self` and `InnerT` are the same, but `Self` will never be re-mapped on a function signature.
+You can also use `InnerT` as a local type alias that expands to the variant's inner type.  `Self` will continue to refer to the whole outer type.
 If your method returns `Self`, you'll need to remember to use the `.into()` conversion to get back to the sum-type.
 Like this:

 ```rust
 summum!{